 Document generation usage¶

 RaESL enables you to convert an ESL specification into a display document such as PDF, Markdown or even Word.
-It uses Pandoc under the hood, or in some cases LaTeX, too.
+It uses Typst under the hood in recent versions and Pandoc and LaTeX in older versions.
 Since these documents are generated from your spec, they are guaranteed to be up-to-date and consistent with your content.

 From a Python script, you can call the conversion using the following snippet: